jhobbs/mathnotes/ode/chapter 03 - problems leading to first order equations/lesson 17 - pursuit curves.md

 (b) What kind of curve is it?"

+This is the "parallel to start" mode in the turntable widget at the bottom of the page.

 We'll make the same assumptions we made in 4, that the bug steps on to the table at $\theta = 0$ and that the turntable is rotating counter-clockwise.

 Here we have that the bug is not always walking towards the center but is walking across the turntable in a path parallel to the $x$-axis.
 If the turntable wasn't spinning, the bug would just walk right across the $x$-axis, but since it spins, it follows a different path.
 We need to figure out how much the radius and angle to the bug change as it walks from different positions.